zaksabeast/PokemonRNGGuides/guides/Tools and Emulators/Desmume Setup.md

 title: 'Desmume Setup'
 description: 'Setup Desmume for RNG'
 slug: 'desmume-setup'
-subCategory: 'Emulator'
+subCategory: 'DS'
 ---

-This guide is for setting up Desmume on a PC.
-An updated CFW (Custom Firmware) console is required to be able to dump DS game data.
+This guide is for setting up Desmume on a Windows PC.
+Mac and Linux users can try to use Wine to run the Desmume.exe, but this is not guaranteed to work.
+An updated CFW (Custom Firmware) 3DS console is required to be able to dump DS game data if following this guide.
+There are other methods for dumping DS games, but this guide will not cover those.

 ## Tools